 Things to Consider Before Buying a Fixer-Upper Home

 According to the U.S. Department of Housing and Urban Development, about 20 percent of American homes are vacant.
-With more people living in urban areas, more homes are being torn down and replaced with new construction.
-Many of these new buildings are being built with the intention of becoming fixer-uppers, but the process of picking out the right one can be a daunting experience.
+With more people living in urban areas, more homes are being torn down and replaced with all-new construction.
+Some of these new buildings appear to have been constructed with the assistance of builders similar to those of home builder Utah County, in order to be fixed-uppers.
+But the process of picking out the right one can be a daunting experience.

 If you’re thinking of buying a home that needs some repair, here’s what you need to know.